Trakkasure/mikronode/Readme.md

      });

 ### Simplifying the above by reducing the number of channels.
+DON'T RUN THIS IF YOU'RE CONNECTED VIA ether1! :)
   Notice how the callback embedding is not needed using the syncronous capability.

      var MikroNode = require('mikronode');